Gisele Bündchen: 2012–present: Modeling campaigns and music endeavors

 In February 2013, Bündchen became the face of Chanel's make-up line, Les Beiges.
 The campaign was photographed by Mario Testino.
 For Louis Vuitton's spring/summer 2014 campaign, Marc Jacobs chose Bündchen, Catherine Deneuve, Sofia Coppola, Fan Bingbing, Caroline de Maigret and Edie Campbell as his muses.
 In December 2013, Bündchen became Pantene's ambassador, a deal worth $4 million per year.

 Bündchen released a cover of the Kinks "All Day and All of the Night" as a contribution to H&M's 2013 charity campaign.
-She contributed to H&M's 2014 charity campaign by teaming with French music producer and DJ Bob Sinclar to record a cover of Blondie's 1979 classic "Heart of Glass", on which she was credited as Gisele.
+She contributed to H&M's 2014 charity campaign by teaming with French music producer and DJ Bob Sinclar to record a cover of Blondie's 1979 classic "Heart of Glass", on which Bündchen was credited as Gisele.
 The single charted in France, Germany, Spain, Austria and Belgium.

 In May 2014, Bündchen was chosen as the spokeswoman for Chanel No. 5.
 Within the first quarter of 2014, Bündchen appeared on 17 international editions of Elle, including the Brazilian, German, Italian, Canadian, Japanese and Chinese editions.
-Under Armour signed Bündchen to a multiyear deal in September 2014.
+Under Armour signed her to a multiyear deal in September 2014.
 In 2014 and 2015, Bündchen appeared in more television commercial spots than any other Brazilian celebrity in the course of one year in Brazil.

 Bündchen was featured in the 2015 Guinness World Record book as the model who earned the most money from June 2014 to June 2015.
-Bündchen's $700 Taschen book released in celebration of her 20th year career sold out in one day.
+Her $700 Taschen book released in celebration of her 20th year career sold out in one day.
 By 2015, Bündchen appeared in more than 550 advertising campaigns, 2000 magazine covers, 3500 magazine editorials and 800 fashion shows.